ajchellew/zwiftplay/README.md

 ## Packet Capture

-Enabling Android "Enable Bluetooth HCI snoop log" allows logs of both sent and received data to be captured.
+Enabling Developer Option in Android "Enable Bluetooth HCI snoop log" allows logs of both sent and received data to be captured.
 Generating a bug report contains the log file and Wireshark can read it.

 On connection, after reading all the device information:
 - Zwift sends the following to the SyncRX characteristic beginning `52 69 64 65 4f 6e 01 02`